About

 1999 - Ivory Coast

-The Mission of F3B’s week scholar-athlete summer program is to increase communication, cooperation, cultural awareness and basketball skills for participating American and African teenage girls.
-All participants gain immeasurable insights and life skills that promote and support multiculturalism, as well as new friendships that can last a lifetime.
-Each program is approximately 60 hours in duration, with 40 hours of basketball instruction and 20 hours of professional development focused on leadership skills, cultural communication and HIV/AIDS awareness and wireless technology.
+The Mission of F3B’s week long basketball camps is to increase communication, cooperation, cultural awareness and basketball skills for participating American and African teenage girls.
+Both continents gain immeasurable insights and life skills that promote and support multiculturalism, as well as new friendships that can last a lifetime.
+Each camp is approximately 60 hours in duration, with 40 hours of basketball instruction and 20 hours of professional development.
+The American junior coaches and adult head coach will instruct and model the the latest basketball techniques.
+All participants will receive individual and team coaching, as well as participate in team building activities throughouth the program.
+The last day of the camp will include a series of playoff games.
+Viewing of the games will be open to the families and supporters of the project.
+The winning team and most valuable player will receive special prizes and awards.
+African participants will be between the ages of 14-19 years old.
+They must currently be enrolled or have just finished secondary school.
+Participation is voluntary.

 All Participants: